“A Matter of Vision and Planning”: How Infomaniak Sets the Standard for Waste Heat Re-Use in Data Centres

 Beyond waste heat re-use, Infomaniak aims to implement sustainable practices into all its operations.
 “For us, sustainability is not a trend,” Jacobsen explained.
 “It’s a long-term commitment built into our infrastructure, our strategy and our values.”

 With data centre servers also contributing to global e-waste, it’s no wonder that “the manufacturing and replacement of hardware is by far the most CO2-intensive part of [Infomaniak’s] operations”.
 To counter this, they upgrade and reuse broken or outdated servers instead of replacing them.
-This extends their lifespan for up to 10 years, compared to the average five to six years.
+This extends their lifespan for up to 10 years, compared to the average of five to six years.

 Infomaniak powers its data centres with renewable energy from Switzerland.
 It’s also in the process of building its own solar power plants.
 “Our goal is to generate 50 percent of our total electricity consumption by 2030,” Jacobsen said.
 As a cooperative, the company also offsets its CO2 emissions and allocates one percent of its revenue to support organisations that protect biodiversity and push for stronger environmental regulation in the industry.